 Flowers: Unlike many trees, Yellowwood has perfect flowers that appear in drooping clusters near the tips of twigs after the leaves.
 They are typically pea-like, 1 to 1-1/4 inches long, creamy-white with 5 petals, each on a long green stalk and somewhat fragrant.
 One petal forms the upright banner which reflexes backward and is notched at the top and a yellow patch at the throat.
 There are two outward spreading lateral petals that do not enclose the keel and two that form the keel between the two laterals.
 The keel encloses the reproductive parts.
-The calyx forms a light-green tube with 5 teeth.
-There are 10 stamens and a single style.
+The calyx forms a light-green tube with 5 teeth at the tip.
+There are 10 stamens arranged in two sets of different length and a single style.
 Trees do not bloom abundantly every year.

-Seed: Flowers mature to a yellow-brown flat pod, 2 to 3-3/4 inches long, that contains 2 to 6 bean-like seeds about 8 mm long.
+Seed: Flowers mature to a yellow-brown flat pod, 2 to 3-3/4 inches long, that contains 2 to 6 bean-like seeds, each seed about 8 mm long.
 The pods drop in the fall before splitting open.